 - Students are Advanced to Candidacy when they have completed the core courses with a 3.0 or better cumulative GPA.

 As prerequisites to "Classified Graduate" status, students must satisfy the University Writing Skills Requirement and satisfactorily complete the foundation course:

-- STAT 1000 Elements of Probability and Statistics, or its equivalent (with a grade of "C" or better) or request to have one or more of them waived based upon coursework taken outside the Department of Public Affairs and Administration.
+- STAT 1000 Elements of Probability and Statistics, or its equivalent (with a grade of "C" or better) or request to have the foundation course waived based upon other coursework completed in statistics.

 The MS-HCA program requires completion of 48 quarter units consisting of required core courses and the capstone experience.
 Of the 48 units, at least 35 units must be completed in residence (transfer units are limited to 13 quarter units).
+Transfer units are rarely accepted in the MS-HCA program.
 No course numbered 1000 to 2999 (or the equivalent, if taken elsewhere) may be used as part of the 48-unit graduate degree program.
-Transfer units are rarely accepted in the MS-HCA program.
+STAT 1000 (Elements of Probability and Statistics), or its equivalent, must be completed as a foundation course with a grade of "C" or better before the end of the 4th quarter of admission to the program.

 A cumulative grade point average of 3.0 must be maintained in all 48 quarter units taken to satisfy the degree requirements.
 Students who fail to maintain progress by falling below a 3.0 GPA in their graduate courses for two consecutive quarters will be academically disqualified by the university.
 All graduate degree requirements must be completed within five years.

 Students accumulating more than 8 units of work graded "I" may not register for courses applicable to the degree until the "I" grades are removed.